- What Are They?

 - Heat cramps, heat exhaustion, and heat stroke are collectively known as heat-related illnesses.
 Heat cramps are the least serious of the three, but they still may be very painful and alarming.

-Heat cramps usually affect the major muscles that are being stressed in
+- Heat cramps usually affect the major stressed muscles in a hot environment.

-Individuals at risk for heat cramps include those who work, exercise, or are active in
+- Individuals at risk for heat cramps include those who work, exercise, or are active in a hot environment.

 What are heat cramps?